-Dating and other shit I can’t explain
+Dating and other stuff I can’t explain

 Two weeks ago, I was totally prepared to write a long diatribe recounting my recent dating and relationship fails.
 It would’ve been filled with anecdotal evidence supporting my shortsighted belief that “men are the worst,” sprinkled with a list of reasons as to why “I suck at dating and relationships”.
 Luckily, my INTP (Introvert iNtuitive Thinking Perceiving) senses kicked in, causing me to take a more analytical, dare I say, less emotional approach to documenting my reflections on my current dating experience.